6 Tips to Get Your Car Ready for Summer

 You’ve heard of “Winterizing” your vehicle, but how about “Summerizing”?
 A lot is made about preparing a vehicle for winter roads, from snow tires to anti-freeze and a complete tune-up.
 However, vehicles deserve that type of attention year-round, especially as the seasons shift from the colder, rainier spring to the hotter, drier Summer.

-Safe Summer driving is just as important as safe Winter driving.
 The first point of staying safe on the roads is making sure your vehicle is safe.
 Look over your vehicle and stay on top of any fixes or repairs you can do today.
 Here’s a quick six point checklist to get you started…

 1. Check Your Cooling Systems